21 of the best bread-making equipment, tools and kit

 Making fresh bread at home is a satisfying and rewarding kitchen project.
 From mixing and proving to shaping and baking, making delicious homemade loaves is easier with the help of great tools and expert advice.

-Here, BBC Good Food expert Barney Desmazery shares his top tips and picks the best essential bread-making equipment.
+We spoke to BBC Good Food expert Barney Desmazery who shared his top tips and picks the best essential bread-making equipment.